stionic/halanews-document/docs/getting-started-installation.md

 This product was developed based on the Ionic framework, so you need to know about command-line tools.
 Something like Windows Command Prompt, Terminal,…

-If you’re new to the command line, please read [Ionic Command line tutorial](http://blog.ionicframework.com/new-to-the-command-line/).
+If you’re new to the command line, please read <a href="http://blog.ionicframework.com/new-to-the-command-line/" target="_blank">Ionic Command line tutorial</a>

 > In Windows, please do not use PowerShell for this project, Command Prompt (cmd) recommended.